Will my style still come through in my edited piece?

 How do I make my payment?

-For security reasons, you will be invoiced through PayPal.
+You can pay by check or be invoiced through PayPal.
 (The invoice is initially emailed and provides a secure link to complete the payment on PayPal.)
 By using this third-party system, your credit card information will only be recorded by PayPal.
 See Payment Terms for more details.